akamai/cli-onboard/README.md

 - **origin**: [required] Origin hostname
 - **propertyName**: Name of property.
 If empty or column is missing, defaults to hostname.
 - - If 2 rows have the same propertyName, the hostnames will be added to the same property and an origin behavior ruleset will be injected into the inputed template
 - **forwardHostHeader**: Host header used on forward request to origin.
-Can be either 'INCOMING_HOST_HEADER' or 'ORIGIN_HOSTNAME'.
-If empty or column is missing, defaults to 'INCOMING_HOST_HEADER'.
+Can be either 'REQUEST_HOST_HEADER' or 'ORIGIN_HOSTNAME'.
+If empty or column is missing, defaults to 'REQUEST_HOST_HEADER'.
 This setting will override whatever is in the input template default origin behavior.
 - **edgeHostname**: [required unless using secure_by_default] The edge hostname to map the hostname to.
 The edge hostname must already exist.
 Batch-create mode does NOT create new edge hostnames unless secure-by-default mode is being used

 </details>